foges/ftl/README.md

 This library is based around a sequence class and the let keyword.

-- `class seq` -- creates an immutable sequence from an iterator, and defines methodssuch as map, map_lazy, filter, filter_lazy, reduce, sorted, etc..
+- `class seq` -- creates an immutable sequence from an iterator, and defines methods such as map, map_lazy, filter, filter_lazy, reduce, sorted, etc..
 - `#define let const auto` -- an easy way to promote the use of immutable variables and encourage more focus on naming, by decreasing the focus on explicitly writing out the type.
+If you'd prefer this three letter word not polluting your workspace, you can comment it out in `include/ftl/flt.h`.
+The library itself does not use the keyword.

 Other classes of interestes are
 - `class enumerate` -- enumerates a sequence, similar to pyton's enumerate